suediedev/flash-attention-prebuild-wheels/README.md

 v2.7.4 and v2.7.4.post1 are the same version.

-From this release, self-hosted runners are used for building the some wheels.
+From this release, self-hosted runners are used for building some wheels.

 ### v0.0.9